What we know about the "unprecedented" Capitol riot arrests | WSGW 790 AM & 100.5 FM

 America watched as hordes of rioters broke into the U.S. Capitol on January 6 — crushing through windows, pressing up stairways, and sending lawmakers and law enforcement running for their lives.
 The flood of protesters who streamed into the Capitol that day left federal authorities with an equally immense task: finding and charging those responsible.

-Federal prosecutors have now charged at least 312 people in connection with the events of January 6, according to court documents, and the government said in a court filing March 12 that around 100 more are still expected to be charged.
-“The Capitol Attack is likely the most complex investigation ever prosecuted by the Department of Justice,” the filing read.
+In an interview with “60 Minutes,” Michael Sherwin, a federal prosecutor who led the criminal investigation until March 19, said, “we’re over 400 criminal cases.”

-Acting Deputy Attorney General John Carlin said last month, “The investigation into those responsible is moving at a speed and scale that’s unprecedented, and rightly so.
-Those responsible must be held to account, and they will be.”
+Prosecutors have called the case “unprecedented” in scale, and the government said in a court filing March 12, “The Capitol Attack is likely the most complex investigation ever prosecuted by the Department of Justice.”

 As law enforcement continues to round up alleged attackers, here’s what CBS News has learned about the people who were arrested: